all-of-us/data-browser/README.md

 `# Once for public cdr.`

 `./project.rb generate-cloudsql-db --project all-of-us-workbench-test --instance workbenchmaindb --database public20180913 --bucket all-of-us-workbench-public-cloudsql/public20180913`

+##### * NOTE If the import to cloudsql stops at any point because of any other operation happening on the same cloudsql instance, run cloudsql-import on rest of the files.
 ##### Result is
 1. Database is live on cloudsql.